pengpengliu/BIP39/README.md

 let random = Mnemonic()

-// Initialize with seed phrase and passphrase let mnemonic = Mnemonic(phrase: "rally speed budget undo purpose orchard hero news crunch flush wine finger".components(separatedBy: " "), passphrase: "")
+// Initialize with seed phrase and passphrase let mnemonic = Mnemonic(phrase: "It is important to carefully choose the wallet you use, as it has your secret key, and with it comes full control of your account.".components(separatedBy: " "), passphrase: "")

 // From mnemonic to seed
 let seed = mnemonic.seed